Whole-Hog-Bakery/TheLordOfTheRings/README.md

 * shared (*mvi*, *covert*, *shared*)
 * feature (*character*, *quote*, *book*, *movie*)

-* database sub module contains slqite dao's and the database definition
+* database sub module contains sqlite dao's and the database definition
 * workers sub module contains android work manager background workers that synchronise all remote data into the local database. there is one worker for each data type available, e.g. characterWorker, quoteWorker etc..